 Hitty, Her First Hundred Years

 Hitty, Her First Hundred Years (Paperback Version) ~ If you don't own a copy of this beloved book originally published in 1929, here is an inexpensive paperback version.
 Of course, Hitty lovers may want to look on used book sites for an older hard bound version, but here is a suitable printing that allows you to own the story complete with black and white reproduction of the original illustrations by Dorothy Lathrop.
-Sorry, no longer available.
+Sorry, no longer available here.
 Can be found on Amazon.

 There have been three online classes for Hitty that drew students from 9 countries and totaled over 200 students.
 Many people have made more than one Hitty.
 There has also been an online class to make the Wooden Hitty & Friends dolls.
 No additional classes are scheduled at this time, but check the Classes page of my website (see menu at left) for the latest postings.
 You can also buy complete CDs of online classes with all of their extra information, pictures and added patterns either separately or with the kit to make a Hitty.
 Go to the Hitty Finished Dolls & Hitty Doll Kits link in the submenu above for Hitty Kits and CDs.